 - Have a minimum 3.0 GPA in general scholarship

-Sigma is proud to offer many fun opportunities for its members to promote the discipline of English to the Northwestern community.
+Alpha Nu Psi is proud to offer many fun opportunities for its members to promote the discipline of English to the Northwestern community.
 Each fall, Sigma hosts a banned book reading that coincides with Halloween.
 At this masquerade event, students and faculty are encouraged to read passages from books that have been banned or challenged at a variety of institutions in order to bring more awareness to issues of censorship and intellectual freedom.
 Sigmas also meet for film and book discussions, ice cream socials, and events within the community.

-Alpha Nu Psi considers community service an integral part of its mission.
+Sigma Tau Delta considers community service an integral part of its mission.
 Members have become involved in a number of service projects, including adult literacy programs, book collections for the needy, recycling, and volunteer activities in support of university-sponsored special events.
-Recently, we have completed bake sales and other fundraisers to help pay for a club trip to see and discuss Fantastic Beasts and Where to Find Them.
+Recently, we have completed bake sales and other fundraisers to help pay for club trips and activities.